 But the biggest waster of gas while idling is probably the drive-thru window.
 And you’re breathing everyone else’s exhaust, too.
 Park and go in the store.
 It probably won’t take any more time.

 These are only a few basic tips.
-Read the other pages on this site for more of them—and other information about energy.
+Read How to Save Energy with Window Treatments and other pages on this site for more of them—and other information about energy.

 Honeywell Home RTH7600D 7-Day Programmable Touchscreen Thermostat